Bernhard Behrend, J.D., Professional Mediator and Adjunct Instructor

 G. K. Cunningham, MLLS, Adjunct Instructor of Leadership and Ethics

 G.K.
 Cunningham is an adjunct instructor with the School of Leadership and Professional Advancement.
-He is also Assistant Professor of Joint Landpower at the U.S. Army War College in Carlisle, Pennsylvania where he is the deputy director of flag and general officer programs.
-Mr Cunningham has an extensive background as a commander and staff officer in Marine Corps and joint commands, worldwide.
-His research focuses on joint and multinational campaign planning, humanitarian demining, and the multinational implications of leadership and ethics.
+He is also Professor of Theater Planning, U.S. Army War College in Carlisle, Pennsylvania where he teaches core curriculum and electives on campaign design and planning.
+Dr. Cunningham has an extensive background as a commander and staff officer in Marine Corps and joint commands, worldwide.
+His research focuses on joint and multinational campaign analysis, strategic leadership, and multinational implications of leadership and ethics.
 He also served as U.S. military delegate to the Ottawa Convention for the prohibition of antipersonnel landmines.
-He has presented and published papers on humanitarian demining for the Department of State, as well as acting as a doctrinal reviewer for numerous joint publications, and he is a contributing author to the U.S. Army War College Guide to National Security Issues
+He has presented and published papers on humanitarian demining for the Department of State, as well as acting as a doctrinal reviewer for numerous joint publications, and he is a contributing author to the U.S. Army War College Guide to National Security Issues.

 David Garic, MA, Professional Consultant, Adjunct Instructor of Leadership

 David has been developing leaders in organizations for almost three decades.
 His organization, Garic Management Consulting, LLC, is one of the premier leader development firms in the nation.
 David is a popular speaker, trainer, executive coach and consultant.
 He has trained, coached, and worked with organizations ranging from Fortune 500 companies to large municipal police departments.
 A former corporate chief operating officer and career Army officer, David has over 20 years experience leading soldiers in combat units.
 David was a member of the staff and faculty at the United States Military Academy at West Point, where he also holds an M.A. in Leader Development.
 David has published several books on leadership.